ronaldtorres/website/_posts/2017-09-29-modular-xcode-projects.md

 - **Static linking:**
   - The linking happens when the app gets compiled.
   - The object file code from the library gets included into the application binary *(larger application binary size)*.
-  - Libraries use the file extension ".a", which comes from the (ar)chive file3 type.
+  - Libraries use the file extension ".a", which comes from the (ar)chive file type.
   - If the same library gets linked more than once, the compiler fails because of duplicated symbols.
 - **Dynamic linking:**
   - Modules are loaded at launch or runtime of an application.